 Password caching in Reflection X allows the application to save a user's passwords.
 This feature is disabled by default in Reflection X. If password caching is not turned on, you must type your password each time you make a connection to a host.

-If you choose to enable password caching, the passwords are stored in an encrypted form in the Rxhosts.ini file.
+If you choose to enable password caching, the passwords are saved as obfuscated text in the Rxhosts.ini file.
 With this feature enabled, you must type your password once for each host and then save your settings.

-On subsequent connections, the passwords are automatically entered (in encrypted form) into the Password box when the host name is specified in the Connection Settings section of the Reflection X Manager.
+On subsequent connections, the passwords are automatically entered as asterisks (*) into the Password box when the host name is specified in the Connection Settings section of the Reflection X Manager.
 The passwords are also automatically entered when the user selects the customized *.RXC file.

 If there are multiple user names associated with a host (that is, you have saved two or more client connection files that connect to the same host but with different user names), the password is automatically entered when you type the host name and the user name.